The Most Recommended Tool for a Healthy Weight + A1c with Type 2 Diabetes

 Losing weight and improving your A1c (your average blood sugar levels over three months) are two of the biggest goals often set in front of you the moment you’re diagnosed with type 2 diabetes.

 While lifestyle habits play a role, a person struggling with insulin resistance, high blood sugars and stubborn weight may need more support in those weight loss and A1c efforts.

 Instead of metformin, ask about this medication after your diagnosis

-“As soon as someone is diagnosed with type 2 diabetes, we try to get them on a GLP-1 medication and weight-loss program,” explains Marcey Robinson, MS, RD, CSSD, CDE, BC-ADM, co-founder of Achieve Health & Performance.
+“As soon as someone is diagnosed with type 2 diabetes, we try to get them on a glucagon-like peptide-1 receptor agonists (GLP-1) medication and weight-loss program,” explains Marcey Robinson, MS, RD, CSSD, CDE, BC-ADM, co-founder of Achieve Health & Performance.

 While Robinson knows metformin is considered the gold standard and first line of defense in medications for type 2 diabetes, she’s seen firsthand that the benefits of a GLP-1 medication far surpass metformin.